rfg-modding/SyncFaction/README.md

   * rollback if hashlist check failed? need to do something here
   * remember if last hashlist check completed or not, this will tell if user abruptly closed SF while installing
   * instruct users to copy-paste to help troubleshoot
+9. optional compatibility toggle
+  * separate button or a checkbox to run game with recommended settings
+  * edit %APPDATA%\kaiko\rfg\config.ini and set windows_mode=2 (exclusive fullscreen)
+  * find a way to set up windows compatibility settings for game exe
+    * registry?
+    * bat file?
+    * create .lnk and edit it programmatically?

 Things to do after test release: